eostermueller/javaPerformanceTroubleshooting/README.md

 6. At ```codegolf.stackexchange.com```, there is one "Stack Exchange Challenge" for each hole of golf.
 Post the following two things for your solution to that challenge:
   * Post a description of the tools/techniques you used to detect the performance problem.
 Must be detailed enough so that others can reproduce your work.
   * Tally the number of strokes for your approach, using the "Scorecard" below.
-Be sure to post the # of strokes along with your solution!
+All solutions must specify the # of strokes incurred.

 7. Upvote the solutions that best identify the performance problem __and__ have the fewest strokes (see Scorecard, below).